Murder of Barry Winchell: Murder

 The harassment of Winchell was continuous until the Fourth of July weekend, when Winchell and fellow soldier Calvin Neal Glover, 18, fought after Winchell accused a boasting Glover of being a fraud.
 Both had been drinking beer throughout the day.
 Glover was soundly defeated by Winchell, and Fisher harassed Glover about being beaten by a fucking faggot' like Winchell".
 Fisher and Winchell had their own history of physical altercations as roommates in the barracks of Ft.
 Campbell.
 Fisher continued to goad Glover.
 Subsequently, in the early hours of July 5, 1999, Glover took a baseball bat from Fisher's locker and struck Winchell in the head with it as he slept on a cot outside near the entrance to the room Winchell shared with Fisher.
 Winchell died of massive head injuries on July 6 at the Vanderbilt University Medical Center.

 Glover pleaded guilty to unpremeditated murder for killing Winchell.
-During his plea hearing, he said Fisher had goaded him into attacking Winchell and that he didn't mean to kill him.
+During his plea hearing, he said Fisher had goaded him into attacking Winchell and that he did not mean to kill him.
 Tearing up, Glover said "I was just so drunk ... and I had no intent for him to die.
 It was just a mistake, sir. ...
 I wasn't mad at him for any reason.
 I had nothing against him."

 However, prosecutors decided to still take Glover to trial for premeditated murder.
-During the trial, his defense claimed Fisher had goaded him into committing the murder and that it wasn't intentional.
+During the trial, his defense claimed Fisher had goaded him into committing the murder and that it was not intentional.
 "Fisher thought Glover would be an excellent candidate to get Pfc.
 Winchell", said defense attorney Captain Thomas Moshang.
 "He knew that Private Glover could be instigated.
 He was able to work him up, provoke him to the point that Glover said, 'Yeah, I'm going to hit him with this bat.
 The prosecution said Glover was still responsible for his own actions and that the murder was clearly intentional.
 Prosecutor Captain Gregg Engler said "It's premeditated – murder without a doubt.
 Glover is not a robot.
 Glover took the bat and went out there and killed Winchell.
 He intended to kill because of the massive, massive blows.
 The first blow.
 If not the first blow, the second.
 He could have walked away, but he didn't.
 He had a choice, and he chose to kill."